Watts-College/cpp-526-fall-2022/schedule.md

 <br>

 **Note:** You get points on Yellowdig by interacting with content.
 That means creating new posts and participating in posts that your classmates create.
-Although your Yellowdig posts are due on a specific day, you gain points throughout the week by participating in discussions.
+Your Yellowdig posts are due on Friday, but you gain points throughout the week by participating in discussions.

 You can earn up to 20 points a week, and points reset on Fridays.
 You need to earn 100 points throughout the seven-week term, which means averaging 15 points a week.